Kaljurand/owl-verbalizer/README.txt

 Note that this command can be also executed as:

 ==
-swipl -x owl_to_ace.exe -- -owlfile examples/example.owl
+swipl -x owl_to_ace.exe -- -xml examples/example.owl
 ==

 This you can use on computers where the path to SWI-Prolog is different than the